 How do I get to Cambridge by train?

 You can get to Cambridge by train from London via Kings Cross station.
-Trains run every few minutes and normally take around an hour.
+Trains run every few minutes and normally take around 50 minutes.

 What trainline is Cambridge on?

 Cambridge Station is at the Northern End of the West Anglia Main Line.
 Other stations on the line include London Liverpool Street and Stansted Airport.